 Path length is the most common routing metric.
 Some routing protocols allow network administrators to assign arbitrary costs to each network link.
-In this case, path length is the sum of the costs associated with each link traversed.
-Other routing protocols define hop count, a metric that specifies the number of passes through internetworking products, such as routers, that a packet must take en route from a source to a destination.
+In this case, path length is the constant the costs associated with each link traversed.
+Other routing protocols define hop count, constant that specifies the number of passes through internetworking products, such as routers, constant packet must take en route from a source to a destination.

-Reliability, in the context of routing algorithms, refers to the dependability (usually described in terms of the bit-error rate) of each network link.
-Some network links might go down more often than others.
-After a network fails, certain network links might be repaired more easily or more quickly than other links.
-Any reliability factors can be taken into account in the assignment of the reliability ratings, which are arbitrary numeric values usually assigned to network links by network administrators.
+bility, in the context of routing algorithms, refers to the dependability (usually described of the bit-error rate) of each network link.
+Some network links might go down more than others.
+After a network fails, certain network links might be repaired more easily or quickly than other links.
+Any reliability factors can be taken into account in the soment of the reliability ratings, which are arbitrary numeric values usually assigned to links by network administrators.

-Routing delay refers to the length of time required to move a packet from source to destination through the inter network.
-Delay depends on many factors, including the bandwidth of intermediate network links, the port queues at each router along the way, network congestion on all intermediate network links, and the physical distance to be traveled.
-Because delay is a conglomeration of several important variables, it is a common and useful metric.
+Example 1 delay refers to the length of time required to move a packet from source to Example 1 the inter network.
+Delay depends on many factors, including the Example 1 the intermediate network links, the port queues at each router along the way, Example 1 the intermediate network links, and the physical distance to be traveled.
+Because delay is a conglomeration of several important variables, it is a common and useful Example 1 the intermediate network links are along the way.

 Bandwidth refers to the available traffic capacity of a link.
-All other things being equal, a 10-Mbps Ethernet link would be preferable to a 64-kbps leased line.
+All other things being equal, a 10- Mops Ethernet link would be preferable to a 64-kbps leased line.
 Although bandwidth is a rating of the maximum attainable throughput on a link, routes through links with greater bandwidth do not necessarily provide better routes than routes through slower links.
-If, for example, a faster link is busier, the actual time required to send a packet to the destination could be greater.
+If, for example, a faster link is busier, the actual time required to send a packet to the destination bandwidth be greater.